httpwg/wg-materials/ietf99/minutes.md

 see the drafts on slide 11

-MT: would much prefer QPACK

-qcram has various issues he has observed
+MT: would much prefer QPACK. qcram has various issues he has observed.

 charles'buck'krasic(cbk) (qcram draft author): open to removing one of the things MT objects to - table eviction (?).
-Does not have data yet on whether it helps at all
+Does not have data yet on whether it helps at all.

-Alan Frindell: my experiments didn't show it moving the needle that much, but I'd like to run more experiments
+Alan Frindell: my experiments didn't show it moving the needle that much, but I'd like to run more experiments.

-cbk: have data on # streams over the lifetime of connection, in practice almost not one raised table sise beyond 4k. need more data
+cbk: have data on # streams over the lifetime of connection, in practice almost not one raised table sise beyond 4k.
+Need more data.

-ian swett: have detailed comments to address in person would rather stick with hpack for now but premature to pick direction wrt this now
+ian swett: have detailed comments to address in person.
+Would rather stick with hpack for now.
+But premature to pick direction wrt this now.

 mnot: wait until Seattle to make decision?